 She is now a happy, active and 15 month old and we are so lucky to have her.

-If you have been affected by any of the issues discussed in this blog post and need support, please call our helpline on 0500 618 140 to speak to one of our advisors or visit the support section of our website.
+If you have been affected by any of the issues discussed in this blog post and need support, please call the Bliss helpline for more support or visit the support section of our website.